sonic-net/SONiC/doc/platform_api/new_platform_api.md

   - All abstract methods simply raise "NotImplementedError"
     - Adding new methods to the base classes will not break existing implementations
     - To ensure vendors are made aware of new methods, we will add a build-time or run-time test which will output all unimplemented methods
+- New "sonic_platform" package will only be installed in Platform Monitor (pmon) Docker container (not in base image).
+  - Daemons running in pmon container will be responsible for updating Redis State database with current data from platfrom hardware
+  - Command-line utilities in base image will query State DB to retrieve current platform peripheral metrics
+  - For more real-time data, such as transceiver optical data, CLI will notify daemons to retrieve data by writing to DB

 ### New Platform API Hierarchy